-This section introduces the tactics memory for computers and discusses a new approach for the theory behind the tactics memory for the performance improvement in the execution of computer programs.
+This section introduces the new memory model for computers which is named as tactics memory and discusses our new approach for the theory behind the tactics memory which can improve the performance of the computer programs.

 A. Tactics Memory

 We postulate the existence of a small memory that has the power to explore the whole knowledge base or the main memory.
 We name this memory as the tactics memory.
 Further, by its very nature, the tactic memory grows in size and updates over the time.
 More importantly, the tactics memory holds a collection of strategies to execute a huge program in the main memory.
 We believe that tactics memory could be implemented as a software solution as well as a hardware solution.